IlhaanHasssan/tech264-IaC/Terraform/README.md

 ## ***What is Terraform?
 What is it used for?*** 🏭

 **Terraform** is an open-source tool created by HashiCorp that allows you to define and provision infrastructure using a configuration language.
 Instead of manually setting up cloud resources like servers, databases, and networks, you can use Terraform to write code that automates this process.
 It's widely used for managing resources across various cloud providers such as AWS, Google Cloud, and Azure.
+Terraform uses HashiCorp Configuration Language (HCL) which can be converted to JSON and back again.

 ## ***Why use Terraform?
 The benefits?*** 👍🏾